PrathmeshYP/PrathmeshYP/README.md

 This project is a Smart Irrigation System designed to optimize water usage for agriculture or gardening.
 The system monitors soil moisture, temperature, and humidity, and automatically controls a water pump to irrigate plants only when necessary.
 This ensures efficient water usage and promotes healthy plant growth.

+📄 Dairy Management System :

+This project is a Python-based Dairy Management System developed as a SAM Mini Project.
+It is designed to manage basic dairy operations such as milk receipt entry, report generation, and database connectivity in a simple and efficient way.
+The project is suitable for academic and learning purposes and follows a modular programming approach.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

 <!--